Smarty Security Policy

 'const',

-Defining your own Smarty Security Policy requires you to include all of the variables that client and admin templates use, including the ones that WHMCS otherwise enables by default (as above).
+Defining your own Smarty security policy requires you to include all of the variables that client and admin templates use, including the ones that WHMCS otherwise enables by default (above).